 Use an audio sync delay

 Another way to fix audio sync issues is to utilize an audio sync delay.
 Audio sync delays usually allow you to set in milliseconds the amount of delay you want to add to the audio signal.
 You watch someone speaking while adjusting the control and stop when it looks like the audio and video are in sync.
-Ustream Producer Studio has a built in audio sync delay for this purpose.
+Ustream Producer Pro has a built in audio sync delay for this purpose.

 It is much less common, but occasionally there can be audio video sync issues caused by the video encoder, in the stream itself, or audio and video can get out of sync for a single viewer.
 The most common way to resolve these issues is to restart the encoder or restart the viewing application.